Bruin-Dev/Intelygenz/service-affecting-monitor/README.md

 ## Thesholds
 ### Latency
-A link can have a latency of up to `120 milliseconds` when transmiting or receiving info.
+A link can have a latency of up to `120 milliseconds` when transmitting or receiving info.
 If this threshold is exceeded, the process will report this issue.

 ### Packet loss
-A link can lose up to `8 packets` when transmiting or receiving info.
+A link can lose up to `8 packets` when transmitting or receiving info.
 If this threshold is exceeded, the process will report this issue.

 ### Jitter
-A link can stay in jitter state up to `30 milliseconds` when transmiting or receiving info.
+A link can stay in jitter state up to `30 milliseconds` when transmitting or receiving info.
+If this threshold is exceeded, the process will report this issue.

+### Bandwidth Over Utilization
+A link can use up to `80%` of the available bandwidth when transmitting or receiving info.
 If this threshold is exceeded, the process will report this issue.

 # Capabilities used